-All the best acne treatments work through multiple actions and benzoyl peroxide is no exception. it’s antiseptic, meaning it reduces the number of bacteria on the surface of your skin.
-It’s anti-inflammatory too (ideal for opposing acne, which is an inflammatory skin condition) and it helps unclog pores.
-In practical terms, this means it reduces the appearance of angry red spots and prevents new ones from appearing.
+All the best acne treatments work through multiple actions and benzoyl peroxide is no exception.
+It works by releasing oxygen in the pore inhibiting the growth of acne causing bacteria and reducing inflammation.
+It also flushes out the pores by creating a mild peeling effect, clearing away accumulated dead skin cells, bacteria and oil in the pore.
+In practical terms, this means it reduces the appearance of angry red spots and prevents new ones from appearing by helping keep the pores clear.

 Benzoyl peroxide can be drying.
-During the initial weeks, you may experience some dryness, redness, itching, flaking, tightness, or mild peeling.
+During the initial weeks, you may experience some mild dryness.
 To counter this, make sure to use both a moisture toner, a hydrator and a moisturizer.
+A healthy barrier is super important to clearing your skin.
+We like:

 Do not use benzoyl peroxide on your neck or eye area as it can over-dry and irritate the delicate tissue in these areas.
 Also do not apply a moisturizer over BPO as it can cause BPO to migrate into the eye area.